aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-ics/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to ICS?</h2>

+DOCM is a Microsoft Word document format that contains macros and scripts.
+It is used to automate tasks and provide a more interactive user experience.
+However, it is not compatible with many other applications and devices.
+ICS, on the other hand, is a widely used calendar format that is supported by many applications and devices.
+Therefore, it is necessary to convert DOCM to ICS in order to make the document compatible with other applications and devices.

-For a Python developer, who is trying to add a DOCM to ICS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into ICS format.
+<h2>How Aspose.Total Helps for DOCM to ICS Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a simple and efficient way to convert DOCM to ICS.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into ICS format.
+This process is automated and can be done quickly and easily with Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}